bagasta/new-langchain-api/playground/how-to-use.md

 #### Step 1: Register User
 - Creates a new user account
 - Automatically logs in after successful registration
-- Returns access token for subsequent operations
+- Returns a session JWT for subsequent operations

 #### Step 2: Login
 - Authenticates with email and password
-- Stores access token automatically
+- Stores the session JWT automatically
 - Validates user credentials

 #### Step 3: Create Agent